 Non-Concessional Contribution Cap

-There are transitional Non Concessional Contribution caps for individuals who trigger the Bring Forward Rule in the 2015/16 or 2016/17 financial years…. read more.
+There are transitional Non Concessional contribution caps for individuals who trigger the Bring Forward Rule in the 2015/16 or 2016/17 financial years.

-Exceeding either the Concessional or Non-Concessional cap will result in the excess amount being treated as an Excess Contribution.
-Read about Excess Contributions Tax here.
+Exceeding either the Concessional or Non-Concessional cap will result in the excess amount being treated as an Excess Contribution and taxed accordingly.

 The ATO provides you with options as to how excess non-concessional contributions will be dealt with.